pauloesampaio/pauloesampaio.github.io/_posts/2020-12-21-kmeans_examples.md

 ---
-title: Image quantization with k-Means
+title: Retro style image quantization with k-Means
 excerpt: Another educational post - I needed to explain k-means to some students and wanted a different use case to make it more engaging.
 excerpt_separator: "<!--more-->"
 layout: single